All

 tekRESCUE has created various technology experiences, so it needed a secure payment system to scale its business.
 The team relied on QuickBooks for billing and spreadsheets to manually enter client payments and payment methods.

 However, after moving to a payment system with more secure features, their clients could store their credit card and banking information securely, without any human interference, and ensure that their client's data is safe.
-This saved the tekRescue team 20 hours per month on manual tasks.

 10. Feedback Mechanisms